Aldridge is a private family organisation with a very public ambition – to unlock growth by generating wealth with a purpose.

 Sir Rod Aldridge OBE

-Sir Rod Aldridge is a social entrepreneur with over 40 years’ experience in the public, private and third sectors.
-In 1984, he founded Capita, leading it until his retirement in 2006, and turning it from start-up to a FTSE 100 company.
+Sir Rod Aldridge is an entrepreneur with over 40 years’ experience in the public, private and voluntary sectors.
+In 1984, he founded Capita, leading it until his retirement in 2006, and turning it from start-up business to a FTSE 100 company.
 Today, Capita remains the market leader in the provision of support and professional services to the government and private sector in the UK, and employs more than 75,000 people.
-Sir Rod was instrumental in the formation of the CBI’s Public Service Strategy Board which had as its membership all the CEOs of the major organisations involved in the outsourcing industry and was Chair from its inception in 2003 until 2006.
+Sir Rod was instrumental in the formation of the CBI’s Public Service Strategy Board which had as its membership all the CEOs of the major organisations involved in the outsourcing industry.
+The Board shaped the direction of the industry’s development with Government, unions and the press.
+He was Chair from its inception in 2003 until 2006.

 Prior to Capita, Sir Rod worked in local government for ten years for four local authorities qualifying as a Chartered Public Finance Accountant.
-He Joined the secretariat of the Charted Institute of Public Finance and Accountancy (CIPFA) in 1974 and went on to become its Technical Director.
-In 1984 he became the Managing Director of CIPFA Computer Services (CSS) Ltd and ultimately let the Management Buy Out of CCS resulting in the formation of the Capital Group.
+He joined the secretariat of the Chartered Institute of Public Finance and Accountancy (CIPFA) in 1974 and went on to become its Technical Director.
+In 1984 he became the Managing Director of CIPFA Computer Services (CSS) Ltd and ultimately in 1987 let the Management Buy Out of CCS resulting in the formation of the Capita Group Plc.

-In 2006, Sir Rod established the Aldridge Foundation to further the work of his charitable trust.
-Over 10 years it has developed a family of sponsored non-selective community academy schools and colleges that have a strong focus on developing entrepreneurial skills and on rapidly improving the quality of education on offer in order to transform the life-chances of young people.
+Upon his retirement from Capita in 2006, Sir Rod established the Aldridge Foundation to further the work of his charitable trust.
+Over 12 years it has developed a family of sponsored non-selective community academy schools and colleges all in challenging communities.
+These academies have a strong focus on developing enterprising attributes and entrepreneurial skills as being central to the rapid improvement in the quality of education on offer designed to transform the life-chances of young people.
 He is a Patron of the Department of Education’s Academy Sponsor Programme.
-In September 2016 we established Aldridge Education as a multi-academy trust which is now responsible for the performance of the performance of the family of Aldridge schools.
-Sir Rod is Trustee of Aldridge Education and a Governor of Kennsington Aldridge Academy and Ada, the College of Digital Skills in Haringey.

-Sir Rod is Chair of The Lowry, the award winning arts and entertainment venue in Salford; patron and former Trustee of The Prince’s Trust, former Non Executive Director (NED) of Equiniti, a specialist in technical, financial and administrative services, former Chair of Acorn Care and Education, a provider of special schools across England, and a founding member of The Prince’s Charities Council.
-He is currently a NED of Cornerstone Property Assets and of Warwick Estates Property Management Ltd
+Sir Rod is Chair of The Lowry, the award winning arts and entertainment venue in Salford; Patron and former Trustee of The Prince’s Trust, former Non Executive Director (NED) of Equiniti Plc, a specialist in technical, financial and administrative services, former Chair of Acorn Care and Education, a provider of special schools across England, and a founding member of The HRH Prince of Wales’ Charities Council.
+He is currently a NED of Cornerstone Property Assets and of Warwick Estates Property Management Ltd both of which are investments made by the Aldridge Family Office.

-He is a Founder Freeman of the Guild of Entrepreneurs.
+Sir Rod is a Founder Freeman of the Guild of Entrepreneurs.
+His autobiography is to be published later this year.